gophpeek/.github/profile/README.md

   *(Repo will be added when published.)*

 - **baseimages** *(coming)*
-  Streamlined PHP images for development and production with tuned entrypoints, health checks and clean shutdown handling.
+  Streamlined PHP images for dev and production with hardened entrypoints, integrated health checks, clean shutdown logic and built-in Prometheus metric exporters.
   *(Repo will be added when published.)*

 ## Direction